microsoft/fluentui/ghdocs/STYLING.md

 The test file should include:

 1. A snapshot test locking the component DOM structure down for the important states.
-2. Tests which simulate clicking on things, changing the state of the compoent, and validating things still work.
+2. Tests which simulate clicking on things, changing the state of the component, and validating things still work.

 ## Moving styles from scss to ts